CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ##### How does Orquestra work?
 Begin by watching an [introductory video](https://youtu.be/yJJ2uhE09eg) about Orquestra and the following three tutorials.

-An orquestra workflow works in a similar way as an actual orchestra.
+An Orquestra workflow works in a similar way as an actual orchestra.
 In an orchestra we have the director presiding over a set of musicians, producing a melody.
 The orchuestra director tells the musicians when to start and end, and she can also pass information to the musicians.

 ![](../../img/tutorials/OrquestraPicture.png)